Parents choose different paths once their kids are born. Join the discussion and answer the question: “Why do you work or stay at home?”

 I’m also one of those moms who work for financial reasons.
-We technically could live off of one of our salaries, but we like to save aggressively for our short- and long-term goals, and relying on only one of our salaries at this point—however frugally we already live—wouldn’t afford us that ability.
+We could live off one of our salaries, but we like to save for our short- and long-term goals.
+Relying on one income—no matter how frugal we already live—wouldn’t afford us that ability.

 If money wasn’t an issue though, I would like to be a stay-at-home mom, with a caveat.
-While I would spend most of my time with my toddler, I’d still like to work on projects that are solely mine, whether that’s volunteering my current work skills, pursuing interests and side businesses, or working on this blog.
+While I would spend most of my time with my toddler, I’d still like to work on projects that are mine.
+Maybe that’s volunteering, pursuing side businesses, or working on this blog.

 - 35% work full-time

 - 30% work part-time

 Tell me, why do you work or stay at home?